tudousponge/Digital_Monster/README.md

 ## 3. Think about possible topics of your article and what arguments or key messages you want to deliver.
 ## 4. The topics have to be related to those covered in this course.
+### The Spread of Fake News：
+1. Organizational communication
+2. The warranting value
+3. Seven traditions in communication research

+### Reality Show:
+1. Hyperpersonal Perspective:selective self-presentation + overattribution of similarity.
+2. Symbolic interaction and self(I;Me;Generalized other).
+3. Uncertainty reduction theory.
+4. Seven traditions in communication research